 - Select Install to accept the default installation folder.

-- Select Register to register this server in Azure Site Recovery vault.
+- Select Register to register this server in the Recovery Services Vault.

 - Select Browse.